-California Superior Court Judge Ronald Prager in San Diego held a status conference earlier this month in a multi-billion-dollar class action lawsuit against Sempra Energy regarding its role in wholesale natural gas price spikes in 1996.
-Sempra CEO Stephen Baum told analysts last Tuesday that the judge has laid out an ambitious timeline for the upcoming trial as settlement talks continue among the parties.
+California Superior Court Judge Ronald Prager in San Diego held a status conference last week in a multi-billion-dollar class action lawsuit against Sempra Energy regarding its role in wholesale natural gas price spikes in 1996.
+Sempra CEO Stephen Baum told analysts on Tuesday that the judge has laid out an ambitious timeline for the upcoming trial as settlement talks continue among the parties.

 The Continental Forge Co. litigation alleges that in 1996 Sempra, its utilities and El Paso Natural Gas conspired to drive up wholesale natural gas prices at the California-Arizona border.
 Sempra has vigorously denied the charges and attempted to get the case quashed through both the courts and FERC.

 “We continue to have discussions with the plaintiffs attorneys and other parties in an effort to reach an appropriate resolution of the issues,” said Baum during a conference call with analysts.

 Judge Prager plans to hear more that 30 pre-trial motions on Aug.
 24. On Aug.
 29, the judge is scheduled to hear a motion for summary judgment from Sempra, and a motion to push back the trial start date, which the judge also rescheduled for Sept.
 12.